 Practice Makes Perfect

-Before you embark on your Kilimanjaro adventure, test your layering system during your training hikes to adjust and perfect your choices based on real experience.
+Before you embark on your Kilimanjaro adventure, test your layering system during your hikes to adjust and perfect your choices based on real experience.

 Bringing It All Together: Climbing Kilimanjaro with KCTE